Oil tanker explodes in Sierra Leone, killing at least 98 | Science-Environment

 - Sierra Leone

-An oil tanker truck exploded near Sierra Leone's capital, killing at least 98 people and severely injuring dozens of others after large crowds gathered to collect leaking fuel, officials and witnesses said Saturday.
+An oil tanker truck exploded near Sierra Leone's capital, killing at least 98 people and severely injuring dozens after large crowds gathered to collect leaking fuel, officials and witnesses said on Saturday.

 Video obtained by The Associated Press showed a giant fireball burning in the night sky as some survivors with severe burns cried out in pain.
-Charred remains of the victims lay strewn at the scene, awaiting transport to mortuaries.
+The charred remains of some victims lay strewn at the scene, awaiting transport to mortuaries.

-Nearly 100 injured people were taken to area hospitals, officials said.
-About 30 severely burned people at Connaught Hospital were not expected to survive, according to Foday Musa, a staff member in the intensive care unit.

-“We are all deeply saddened by this national tragedy, and it is indeed a difficult time for our country,” he said on his Facebook page.
+''We are all deeply saddened by this national tragedy,'' he said on his Facebook page.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)